GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2024-27-06-fb-springsec.md

 }
 {% endhighlight %}

-In here we have disabled the Cors, Csrf, and added the FirebaseAuthenticationFilter in a specific position in the long Spring Security Filter Chain.
+Here we have disabled the Cors, Csrf, and added the FirebaseAuthenticationFilter in a specific position in the long Spring Security Filter Chain.
 The FirebaseAuthenticationFilter will check the token (only for the *WebConstants.API_BASE_PATH* requests) and provide the Authentication object to the SecurityContext.